Comparison with Rust

 Limitations in terms of features:

-, potentially limiting advanced users who require specific functionality.
+PyGlobalSearchdoes not expose all the features ofglobalsearch-rs, potentially limiting advanced users who require specific functionality.
 As of now, the focus is on providing a core set of tools that are most relevant for Python users.
-We currently donβt support parallelism of stage 1 using rayon nor checkpointing (no feature flags).
+We currently donβt support checkpointing.
 Also, for the COBYLA local solver, we only support a maximum of 1000 constraints.